ocpdude/ocp-remote-registry/README.md

 # Building an OpenShift Disconnected Registry on Azure
-##### NOTE: Azure uses a .vhd image, you can download this manually from cloud.redhat.com or use the Azure build version refereced in the UPI build instructions contained in this repo.
+##### NOTE: Azure uses a .vhd image, you can download this manually from cloud.redhat.com or use the Azure upload steps referenced in the UPI build instructions contained in this repo.
+The video demo of this install can be found on YouTube here : https://youtu.be/e0whE0SnHfY

 ## We need to create a directory to hold the disconnected registry.